Messi overtakes Ronaldo with most LaLiga hat-tricks

 In the week he moved above rival Ronaldo with a sixth Ballon d'Or success, Messi showed why he was voted the world's best player with his impressive display at Camp Nou.

-That is one more than Ronaldo, who spent nine years with Real Madrid before joining Serie A giant Juventus in 2018.
+That is one more than Ronaldo, who spent nine years with Real Madrid before joining Serie A giants Juventus in 2018.

 Messi's first strike also saw him become the only player to net 10 or more goals in each of the past 14 seasons across Europe's top-five leagues.

-Victory moved Barca back to the top of the table, with the champion above Madrid on goal difference ahead of the first Clasico of the season later this month.
+Victory moved Barca back to the top of the table, with the champions above Madrid on goal difference ahead of the first Clasico of the season later this month.